MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

   - Customer profile information

 - Data about customer activities:
-  - Activity identifiers to distinguish activities of the same type
-  - Customer identifiers to map activities to your customers
-  - Activity information containing the name and date of the activity
-  - The semantic data schema for activities:
   - **Primary key**: A unique identifier for an activity
   - **Timestamp**: The date and time of the event identified by the primary key
   - **Event (activity name)**:  The name of event you want to use
   - **Details (amount or value)**: Details about the customer activity

 > [!NOTE]
-> - Only one transaction history entity can be configured.
+> Only one transaction history entity can be configured.
 If there are multiple purchase or transaction entities, combine them in Power Query before data ingestion.
-> - Optionally, for additional customer activity data, add as many customer activity entities as you'd like for consideration by the model.

 ## Create a Customer Lifetime Value prediction